The Crisis PR Lessons That Can Be Learned From President Donald Trump

 Among the growing numbers of other businesses targeted by Trump are car maker, tech firms and engineering giants.

 We’re not suggesting that your business puts in place a stringent procedure for being singled out by the 45th President of The US.
 His attacks are sporadic and wide-ranging, but it is unlikely too many firms in the UK need to worry quite yet.
+We all sigh a yawn of Crisis PR relief.

 Yet his Twitter outbursts serve to highlight that in an ever-changing world, threats to business will come from new and unusual sources – with word of mouth stories now able to spread like wildfire on social media sites.